julianfaraway/shortsummary/README.md

 When `R` supplanted `S+`, the summary model output changed somewhat.
 It was at this time, someone had the bad idea of adding significance stars to the default summary but at least there's an option to turn them off.
-The correlation of coefficients was made optional.
-In the `glm()` summary, the residual display is turned off by default but for some unknown reason they were kept for the `lm()` summary.
+The display of the correlation of coefficients was made optional.
+In the `glm()` summary, the residual display is turned off by default but unfortunately, they were kept for the `lm()` summary.
 This was likely the last chance to make any substantive change to the `summary()` output as there's (understandably) a very strong bias against making changes to commonly-used output.